Good news – there’s snow in the forecast for your mountain trip!

 A few days before your trip, you can look at the weather, and at the road conditions using the CalTrans website Quickmap, or their app.
 It has the most up to date road conditions.
 Of course, in a snow storm, those can change quickly.

-We also recommend having warm clothes and an extra blanket in the car, water, snacks, and a flashlight in case you have to wait on the road.
+We also recommend keeping warm clothes and an extra blanket in the car, water, snacks, and a flashlight in case you have to wait on the road.
+Definitely keep waterproof gloves, a towel or waterproof blanket in case you need to get down on the ground to install chains/cables on your tires.
 CalTrans may decide to temporarily close the road to plow if it’s snowing too much and make you wait in the car or reroute you altogether.
 They may even send you back, if safety is a real concern!
 Normally, this only happens with big, once-in-ten-years or once-in-a-century types of storms.

 Changes in snow patterns: